What’s the Difference between Service Quality and Customer Satisfaction?

 These regular customers would know what to expect from this store and, therefore, would be generally satisfied with the food, price and service.
 However, they would generally acknowledge that the overall quality of this business (in terms of service – take-away only, physical facilities, food quality) is relatively low as compared to most other restaurants and food outlets.

-It is important that the marketers clearly understand the distinction between service quality and customer satisfaction.
+It is important that the marketers clearly understand the distinction between service quality and customer satisfaction as discussed above.

 If an organization has a significant number of dissatisfied customers, then the organization should look to improve customer satisfaction levels either by shaping more realistic expectations for customers OR by improving their service quality.
 These moves, in general, should be a realignment of expected and delivered value, rather than a substantial change.